 |Bloatware||None.||Minimum or none.||Minimum or none.|

 Android One is the best fitted and most recommended devices for enterprise use.
 Entry-level devices from Android Go is also a viable option for small and medium business owners.
 Stock Android is a bit costlier option when compared to other alternatives.
-The prolonged reign of Android might contribute more towards dedicated Enterprise Friendly devices.
+The prolonged reign of Android might contribute more to dedicated Enterprise Friendly devices.

-Google has now taken the liberty of validating devices’ enterprise worthiness, thus reducing the corporate managers burden in selecting the best device that aligns with their expectations and potential budget.
-Through more integrations, AER might outweigh other device management platforms and earn the complete monopoly over the Enterprise Device Management.
+Google has now taken the liberty of validating devices’ enterprise worthiness, thus reducing the corporate manager’s burden in selecting the best device that aligns with their expectations and potential budget.
+Through more integrations, AER might outweigh other device management platforms and earn a complete monopoly over the Enterprise Device Management.
 Samsung and Apple should soon come with a millennial solution to counter this Google-Android surge or else it is going to be pretty damn difficult to deal with!

 Stock or One or Go, if you need help in managing your Android device (COPE or BYOD), do not hesitate to give Hexnode a call, we are well equipped to manage your machine.

 At the last stage of your article you wrote,

 “If you’re having trouble choosing between Stock Android vs Android One vs Android Go, here is a quick way for you to decide.
 If you are looking to relate only with Google, go for Stock Android.
 If you want the pure Android experience but with the aid of an OEM vendor go for ****Android Go****.
 And if you’re looking for a low budget Android-like experience, go with Android Go.”